matt-bentley/CleanArchitecture/README.md

 The separation between Entity and DTO is very important to isolate the Core/Domain layer from changes to the API.
 It allows for backwards compatible changes to be implemented.

+## Integration Events

+Integration Events are handled asynchronously using RabbiqMQ via [MiniTransit](https://github.com/matt-bentley/MiniTransit).

+Message topics and subscriptions are dynamically created when events are subscribed to.

 # Migrations

 All schema and data migrations are automated using the **CleanArchitecture.Migrations** project.